bwhiting2356/react-node-challenge/README.md

 2) Run the front end

 In the `FrontEnd` directory, run `npm start` for development, which will serve the React app on port 3000 (it will proxy requests to port 8080).
-In production, run `npm build` which will create the static files in the build directory.
+In production, run `npm run build` which will create the static files in the build directory.
 The server is configured to serve these static files from the `FrontEnd` directory.